Welcome RadioReference.com Listeners to Broadcastify!

 On occasion you can also hear the remote controlled locomotives in the Whitefish yard.
 It will be a computer generated voice announcing various

-functions as controlled by the switchman on the ground.
+functions as controlled by the switchman/engineer on the ground.

 Added BNSF rail information.